SnickersVsMars/webapp-ws20-projects/README.md

 This user story was implemented in Sprint 2.

-#### Edit existing data -> Not implemented
+#### Edit existing data -> Sprint 3

 Existing components should be editable after implementing this user story.

-This user story was not yet implemented.
+This user story was implemented in Sprint 3.

 #### Frontend validation -> Sprint 2

-This user story requires data, either added or edited, to be validated before the actual change.
+This user story requires data, either added or edited, to be validated on the front-end before the actual change.

 This user story was implemented in Sprint 2.

+#### Input validation server side -> Sprint 3

+This user story requires data, either added or edited, to be validated in the back-end before the actual change.

+Even though this user story was only introduced in the second Sprint Review, it was already implemented in Sprint 2 as part of the previous validation user story.

+#### Export PDF -> Sprint 3

+In this user story, a printable version of the component's overview and detail page should be created and then downloaded as PDF.
+An additional requirement was, that the PDF is generated on the server.

+This user story was implemented in Sprint 3.

+#### File upload -> Sprint 3

+The last user story adds the requirement to handle file uploads in the project management tool.
+We chose to implement that story in the way of attachments for projects.

+This user story was implemented in Sprint 3.

 ### Authors